Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 3. Verifier↔Implementor duel,

-1. history replay from validation.md after fix.
+1. replay of the history from validation.md after the fix.

 Examples and Application